1

 Hotel (example): Sudu Araliya Hotel

-After lunch, you continue to the Knuckles Mountains, where your first real hike is a gentle warm-up to Mini World’s End.
-This is a short trek of about 10–12 km in total, but with absolutely stunning views.
-The trail is straightforward to follow, so you can decide whether you prefer to bring a guide along or not.
+After lunch, you continue towards the Knuckles Mountains, where your first proper walk awaits.
+The route leads to Mini World’s End, an ideal warm-up with approximately 10–12 km of walking and beautiful views.
+The trail is easy to follow, and you can choose whether to walk with a guide or independently.

 Hotel (example): Wathsala Inn

-The Knuckles Mountains are a hiking hotspot in Sri Lanka, offering routes of all difficulty levels.
-Today’s trek takes about 4–5 hours, and your guide will accompany you along the way.
+The Knuckles Mountains are one of Sri Lanka’s best walking areas, offering routes of all difficulty levels.
+Today’s walk lasts approximately 4–5 hours, and your local guide accompanies you throughout.

 Hotel (example): Wathsala Inn

-After breakfast, you will be picked up from your hotel and driven to Kandy, Sri Lanka’s cultural capital and a UNESCO World Heritage Site.
-Upon arrival, you will be taken to your hotel to drop off your luggage, after which you’ll have time to explore Kandy on your own.
-The city is full of attractions well worth visiting.
+After breakfast, you are picked up at your hotel and driven to Kandy, Sri Lanka’s cultural capital and a UNESCO World Heritage Site.
+Upon arrival at the hotel, you have time on your own to explore the city, which offers lively markets, temples and a vibrant atmosphere around the lake.

-Your temple visit concludes with a traditional dance performance at the Kandyan Art Association & Cultural Centre, located right next to the temple.
+The visit concludes with a colourful dance performance at the Kandyan Art Association & Cultural Centre, located right next to the temple, a lively and memorable end to the day.

 Hotel (example): Thilanka Hotel

-Taking the train in Sri Lanka is simply fantastic.
-You will be picked up from your hotel and driven to the station, where you board the train from Kandy to Hatton.
-The journey takes about two hours and offers stunning views of the surrounding landscapes.
+Travelling by train in Sri Lanka is simply fantastic.
+After breakfast, you are picked up at your hotel and driven to the train station, where you board the train from Kandy to Hatton.
+The journey takes around two hours and offers some of the country’s most beautiful scenery, with rolling hills, tea plantations, valleys and mountains.

 Hotel (example): Wathsala Inn